SPEECHCOG/isolated_vowels_corpus/README.md

 synthesised with MBROLA voices.

-This corpus was generate using the pitch contours and durations from Marean et al. (1992).
+This corpus was generate using the pitch contours and durations from Maean et al. (1992).
 MBROLA voices used to synthesise the vowels can be found in their [repository](https://github.com/numediart/MBROLA-voices).

 ## Vowels repertoire